-Reduce the Power Differential Between Members and Initiates
+Reduce the Power Differential between Members and Initiates

 Members of fraternities and sororities do not have an innate desire to haze, but they are often placed in situations where they can exert power over new members.
 By creating an atmosphere where new members can discuss their experiences with existing members without punishment, members will find fewer opportunities to haze.

-Give Members Time to Reflect Their Actions
+Give Members Time to Reflect on Their Actions

 Members in a high-pressure hazing situation are more likely to think irrationally and act in demeaning ways.
 Planning pledging activities in advance and allowing members to understand and discuss their role in the proceedings reduces the possibility of making poor, hasty decisions.

-Encourage Members to Voice Concern With the New Member Education Program
+Encourage Members to Voice Concern with the New Member Education Program

 Those who oppose hazing are less likely to speak out if they feel they are alone in their opinion.
 Even a single member who speaks out against hazing can encourage others to do the same.